susanthas/GoodCompany/README.md

 cinventory.web.sln - contains web app (cinventory.web) done using react/ .net Core and test project (cinventory.test).

-This perticular project would contain 3 main tiers.
+This particular project would contain 3 main tiers.
 Client, Web Server and Database.
 I prefer doing content validations in client or in Web server, and business validation in the Database server stored procedures.

 Interesting points
-- I prefer to put all my code relevent to one area, inside one folder.
+- I prefer to put all my code relevant to one area, inside one folder.
 So when the project get bigger it's easier to handle changes.

 - I also like to make things easier for developers in managing the code.
 I prefer all my APIs to